webpack-contrib/css-loader/README.md

 pnpm add -D css-loader
 ```

-Then add the plugin to your `webpack` config.
+Then, add the loader to your `webpack` configuration.
 For example:

 **file.js**